 Take the F train at Second Avenue and Houston Street two stops uptown to West 4th Street.

 As the sun starts to set, head to this carnival of a park, where street musicians are always performing and crowds of Villagers and NYU students gather.
 Spend some time relaxing here before heading somewhere in the vicinity for a terrific dinner (the restaurants downtown are the best in the city).
-Choose from one of the restaurants listed on this website as being in either the Village, Soho, Nolita, Union Park/Flatiron District, the Lower East Side of the East Village.
+Choose from one of the restaurants listed on this website as being in either the Village, SoHo, Nolita, Union Park/Flatiron District, the Lower East Side, or the East Village.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.